webyrd/imperishable-wonderland/README.md

 # imperishable-wonderland

-An Imperishable Wonderland of Infinite Fun
+An Imperishable Wonderland of Infinite Fun:
+A Relational View of Computation

+by
+William E. Byrd